- Business Management achieved 90% overall satisfaction as rated by final-year undergraduate students in the 2017 National Student Survey

-Students have the opportunity to spend a year on a paid work placement in a business organisation.
+- Option to spend a year on a paid work placement in business – recent students have successfully secured placements at BMW, Intel, Microsoft and Siemens

 Suitable for applicants from: